Food Drying Methods: Complete Guide

 Post Image

 Food drying is one of the oldest and most effective methods of preserving food, extending shelf life, reducing waste, and maintaining the nutritional integrity of ingredients.
 There are however various drying methods, each with its own benefits.
-In this we'll explore the key food drying methods, their advantages, industrial applications, and provides insights into sourcing dried ingredients efficiently using Nutrada.
+In this article we'll explore the most popular food drying methods, their advantages, and industrial applications.

 Spray drying converts liquid food into a powder by spraying it into a heated chamber.
 This technique is common for dairy powders, protein powders, and starches.
 It allows for rapid drying with minimal nutrient degradation but requires specialized equipment.
 Spray drying is preferred for producing instant coffee, powdered flavorings, and baby formula due to its efficiency in handling high volumes.